Interacting double dimer model on the square lattice: Model

 \subsubsection{Coupled replicas}

 For \(K \neq 0\), the two replicas are coupled, with overlapping dimers favored for \(K < 0\) and disfavored for \(K > 0\).

 The columnar and staggered phases at large \(\lvert J\rvert /T\) have order parameters, \(\Mv\spr{\alpha}\) and \(\Phiv\spr{\alpha}\) respectively, in each replica \(\alpha\).
 In the thermodynamic limit, any nonzero coupling \(K\) fixes the relative values in the two replicas in order to maximize or minimize the overlap, as illustrated for the ground states in Figs.~\ref{fig:groundstates}(a)--(d).
 We refer to the resulting phases as columnar/staggered \& (anti)synchronized.
+In particular, order by disorder selects $\bm{M}\spr1=-\bm{M}\spr2$ in the columnar \& antisynchronized phase \cite{Wilkins2019}, while $\bm{\Phi}\spr1 = -\bm{\Phi}\spr2$ in the staggered \& antisynchronized phase (see \refsec{staggeredorderingtransitions}).

 For smaller values of \(\lvert J\rvert /T\), phase transitions occur that do not involve symmetry breaking, but can be characterized through the flux distribution and monomer confinement.

 The flux distribution in the double dimer model can be described by the \(2\times 2\) covariance matrix \(\langle \Phiv\spr{\alpha} \cdot \Phiv\spr{\alpha'}\rangle\), but symmetry under replica exchange means we need only consider \(\langle\lvert \Phiv\spr{\pm}\rvert^2\rangle\), where \(\Phiv\spr{\pm} = \Phiv\spr{1} \pm \Phiv\spr{2}\) are the total and relative fluxes corresponding to the fields \(B\spr\pm = B\spr1 \pm B\spr2\).
 Note that the double dimer model can be viewed as a model of directed loops in \(B\spr-\), formed from the overlap of the two replicas \cite{Wilkins2019}, and that \(\Phiv\spr{-}\) is the loop flux in this picture.